Skip Main Links

 AL: The transition between “architect” and “manager” is challenging for some in the profession.
 What would be your advice to those currently making that transition?

-KT: I think it’s important to remember that being an architect has many unique facets — from design and construction to guiding a project through phases and working with clients.
+DLR Group: It’s important to remember that being an architect has many unique facets – from design and construction to guiding a project through phases and working with clients.
 The lessons learned in working with others and of guiding a process can be directly applied in management.
-I used to believe that my university experience didn’t prepare me to work in management because I don’t have a business degree, but I realized that my architectural education at university and in my firm equipped me to grow, learn, and connect with others, which is foundational to management and working effectively with others.
-I’d recommend to others to learn as much as you can from those in a similar position by asking to be mentored, reading management books, listening to podcasts, and using resources like the Harvard Business Review.
-Also, look at what resources your firm already has — for example, we have an extensive educational series for project managers.
+We recommend to others to learn as much as you can from those in a similar position by asking to be mentored, reading management books, listening to podcasts, and using resources.
+Also, look at what resources your firm already has – for example, we have an extensive educational series for project managers.
 There is a lot of learning that occurs as the transition from architect to manager happens, and choosing to be proactive about learning and growth will help facilitate success.

 This article originally appeared in the 2021 Q2 issue of Connection, the architecture and design journal of the Young Architects Forum.